 8. Skill in performing as a member of the group

-How are you making a contribution to the group in the performance.
-This includes verbal or non-verbal communication between band members which might signal changes in sections in the song, queuing a solo and making sure everyone knows the song is ending.
-The more you take charge in the area the more you can pinch some easy marks off other band members.
-Remember this is VCE; you are competing against each other as much as helping each other.
+How are you making a contribution to the group in the performance?
+This includes verbal or non-verbal communication between band members.
+For example, signal changes in sections in the song, queuing a solo and making sure everyone knows the song is ending.
+The more you take charge in this area the more you can pinch some easy marks.
 This includes count ins and introducing the song.
-That said you must be supportive and inclusive of all members of the band.
+However you must be supportive and inclusive of all members of the band.
 Their success will enhance your success.

 9. Skill in performing with musicality through creativity and individuality

-How do you make the song performance your own.
-If the guitar solo is too difficult to play note for note can you combine parts that you are able to play and then find licks that will compliment that, rather than playing a cringe worthy take on something beyond your current skill level.
+How do you make the song performance your own?
+If the guitar solo is too difficult to play note for note can you combine parts that you are able to play and then find licks that will compliment that.
+In other words, don’t play a cringe worthy take on something beyond your current skill level.
 If you are creating or improvising a solo make sure it shows the elements of the style.

-Example: a blues guitar solo should demonstrate string bending skills, a jazz solo should have zero or minimal string bends but a lot of arpeggios
+For Example: a blues guitar solo should demonstrate string bending skills, a jazz solo should have zero or minimal string bends but a lot of arpeggios.

 10. Skill in presenting a musical program within appropriate performance conventions

 Tip: It is a celebration of years of rehearsing and practicing.
 Make it a celebration just as much it is an exam.
 Above all, make sure you can say you gave it your all.

 Best of luck with all of your exams at the end of the year.
 I hope this will help you confidently approach your VCE Music Group Performance exam and put on a great show.

 For further assistance and information feel free to contact us via the contact form or call Rhys on 0421 705 150.
 We take bookings to as apart of our Rock Band Workshop program to assist with the rehearsal of your group and have helped many schools be better prepared for the VCE Music Group Performance exam.